Teaching with FTS

 The FTS Interactive Markets are quite different; here, the emphasis is on price discovery.
 So this is like being a participant on the floor of an exchange or in a trading pit or being a dealer who makes market in a security.
 These are exciting simulations where students trade against one another and determine the prices and trades.
 Here, the complexity comes from reacting in real time to other participants while simultaneously being able to apply concepts that have been taught.
 These range from initial concepts such as the time value of money to intermediate concepts such as informational efficiency of markets to advanced risk management and hedging simulations.
 They can also experience how different market structures affect market outcomes, by participating in double auction markets, call markets, quote driven markets, and order driven markets.
 Our teaching guide provides suggestions for how our trading cases can be used.

 The FTS Modules are different from the two trading systems.
-They are stand-alone tools that let you explore subjects in depth.
-For example, the FTS Valuation Tutor allows students to explore alternative models of stock valuation; we provide fundamental information for all the models for over 600 US stocks, and a variety of international stocks, so they can see how the models are applied.
+They are stand-alone tools that let you and your students explore subjects in depth.
+For example, the FTS Valuation Tutor allows students to explore alternative models of stock valuation; we provide fundamental information for all the models for over 3000 US stocks, and a variety of international stocks, so they can see how the models are applied.
+The FSA module is a step-by-step method for students to explore company filings and conduct detailed fundamental analysis.
 The Interest Rate Risk module provides a graphical and statistical analysis of historical yield curves, and includes the ability to backtest techniques such as immunization.
 It also contains advanced material on factor analysis applied to interest rate risk management.
 The Efficient Portfolio module takes historical data and calculates efficient frontiers (with and with short sales), allows for the backtesting of portfolios, and also lets students explore the statistical properties stock returns.
 The various Option modules lets them learn about option payoffs, option pricing models, the convergence of discrete models to continuous time models, understand the pricing and hedging of exotic options, and so on.
 The modules can be used in class by the instructor, but can also be assigned to students to explore the topics by themselves.